View Contact Info

 Monday & Tuesday: 8:00 am to 4:15 pm

 Friday: 8:00 am to 12:00 pm

 How to Reach Us

-The Town of Norwell's Board of Assessors and Assessors Office staff are commiteed to fairly and equitibly assess all Real Estate and Personal Property located within their jurisdiction at full and fair market value in accordance with Massachusetts General Laws regarding assessment, and mass appraisal.
+The Town of Norwell's Board of Assessors and Assessors Office staff are committed to fairly and equitably assess all Real Estate and Personal Property located within their jurisdiction at full and fair market value in accordance with Massachusetts General Laws regarding assessment, and mass appraisal.

 Assessor's Office Staff & Credentials:

 The Town of Norwell has an assessing office has a staff of two full-time employees and one part-time employee who handle the day to day activities of the department, under the direction of the Board.
 The Principal Assessor is a Massachusetts Accredited Assessor, other office staff is not required to be accredited however, Norwell is lucky enough to have a second accredited staff member in the office full-time.
 Accredited Assessors are required to maintain their accreditation every three years under the guidelines set by the Massachusetts Association of Assessing Officers (MAAO).

 The Board of Assessors is a three member elected board, each member being elected on alternate years.
 Once elected or appointed, an Assessor in this state must successfully complete a 30-hour course in Assessment Administration and Law (and pass the 3-hour exam) offered across the state at no charge by the Department of Revenue.